janellybautista/Financial-Statement-Analysis-Agent/README.md

 ### 4.2 SQL Analysis

-The pipeline stores the cleaned financial data in a SQLite database:
+After the financial data is extracted and cleaned with Python/pandas, the pipeline saves the structured dataset into a SQLite database:

 ```text
 output/financial_analysis.db
 ```

-Python/pandas handles the main extraction, cleaning, and KPI calculations.
-The cleaned dataset is saved into SQLite with KPI columns such as:
+The SQLite table includes the cleaned financial records and the main KPI columns calculated with pandas, such as:

 ```text
 total_revenue